HACCP Audit Preparation: What Every Business Needs to Know

 A HACCP audit is a formal review of your business to check if you follow the Hazard Analysis Critical Control Points system.

-The HACCP system is designed to minimize health risks by identifying food safety hazards and controlling them before they harm consumers.
+The HACCP system is designed to minimize health risks by identifying critical control points and addressing them before they harm consumers.

 The audit validates whether your processes meet the required regulatory standards, ensuring food safety and quality.